7 Questions to Ask Before Joining a Credit Union

 - How accessible are ATMs, and are there fees associated with ATMs not connected with the branch?
 Will the credit union reimburse fees charged by out-of-network ATMs?

-- Does the credit union offer notifications via e-mail or text message to alert of account changes or transaction activity?
+- Does the credit union offer notifications via e-mail or text message to alert you of account changes or transaction activity?

 - Does the credit union offer bill pay, and are there any fees or limitations?
 Can you pay bills with the mobile app?